 I’d like to see the same group of maple producers sit down to a blind taste test with high-brix vs. no reverse osmosis syrup.
 I seriously doubt that the highly processed maple syrup would be the winner.
 I’ve heard it myself over and over again from farmers who don’t use reverse osmosis: customers and those in the business all say the syrup flavor of traditionally made maple syrup is better than when high-brix reverse osmosis is used.

 Personal preferences are certainly subjective.
 While I prefer the more traditional caramelized flavor of what I consider real maple syrup, others will prefer a lighter, more refined flavor.
 Some even prefer 'table syrup' made with no maple at all.
 That is something I'll never quite understand.

-As of today, none of the farmers working with Maple Farmers are using reverse osmosis.
-That isn’t to say I don’t want to work with folks that use the technology.
+As of today, only a couple of the farmers working with Maple Farmers are using reverse osmosis.
+That isn’t to imply I don’t want to work with folks that use the technology.
 I want to work with small farmers, and a lot of them simply can’t afford to get over the capital investment hurdle.
 When I do start working with farms that use reverse osmosis, I pledge to only work with those that don’t go ‘too far’ with the concentration process.
-It seems like the 8% mark is a good one.
 Our products are all about the flavor, and that is not something I’m willing to compromise by moving to high-brix maple syrup.
 I hope you try some of our syrup, and if you get a chance, try some side by side with some run-of-the-mill maple syrup from the grocery store.
 You’ll taste the difference.